MrSharpie93/pokered-modernstats/README.md

 This is Pret's disassembly of Pokémon Red and Blue.
 I made this fork to get reaccustomed to using Github by doing something simple; updating Pokemon and move stats to their modern equivalents where applicable.

+Additionally, this fork is intended to serve as a quick way to update this data for other projects that may want it.

-Currently, no new types have been added.
+No new types, moves or move effects have been added.

 It builds the following ROMs: